 Once the screenshot is captured, you will get a preview and several options to do more at the bottom of the screen, such as drawing on the image, cropping the image, or sharing from the menu.
 Another option given in the menu is Scroll capture, the feature that lets you take scrolling screenshots of long articles or images.
 To use Scroll capture though you first need to enable Smart capture from Advanced settings.
 Then you can simply tap “Scroll capture” from the options that appear at the bottom of the screen after capturing the screenshot.
 Keep tapping the Scroll capture button to continue capturing long content.
-The Galaxy Note8 offers another way to access Scroll capture.
+The Galaxy Note9 and Galaxy Note8 offers another way to access Scroll capture.
 Take out your S Pen to activate Air Command, choose Screen write then Scroll capture.
 Capture long text or images by scrolling and then annotate with the S Pen.

 Discover more about Galaxy for yourself.